Dishwasher Flood: What to do When Your Dishwasher Floods Your Kitchen and Steps to Prevent It

 To ensure your insurance covers damage from an overflowing dishwasher or a dishwasher flood, keep the unit in proper working condition.
 If you have a problem with a new dishwasher, review the manufacturer’s warranty and have it serviced immediately.
 If you have an older unit, make sure you perform the required maintenance regularly and replace worn out parts as necessary.

 In the event of water damage caused by an overflowing dishwasher, remember to take photos and document the damages.
 If the damage is severe, call a water damage restoration specialist first and then call your insurance agent together.
-The restoration contractor will use the right terms and provide detailed and technical answers your agent’s questions, helping to ensure that they approve your claim.
+The restoration contractor will use the right terms and provide detailed and technical answers to your agent’s questions, helping to ensure that they approve your claim.

 Call Us If You Have Water Damage Caused by a Dishwasher Flood or Leak

 Water damage caused by a dishwasher flood is extremely frustrating and stressful.
 Let us give you peace of mind if a dishwasher caused water damage.
-Our water damage restoration crews are experienced in cleaning up after dishwasher floods and malfunctioning, broken, or leaking supply lines and drain hoses.
+Professional water damage restoration crews are experienced in cleaning up after dishwasher floods and malfunctioning, broken, or leaking supply lines and drain hoses.

 Find a local water damage company or call 1-888-443-3110 now to talk with the on-call contractor in your area.
 The on-call Restoration Local contractors provide 24-hour emergency services, 30-minute response time, and a free, no-obligation estimate on all restoration services.